Access Token API

 Accounting keys always use specialized authentication and give access to one API:

-Merchant-level keys always use specialized authentication.
+Merchant-level keys are currently only used for Donations.
+These use specialized authentication.

 Each API's quick start guide covers authentication as part of the setup — you don't need to read the rest of this section first.
 Select your API above and follow the guide.